When we are dividing powers that have the same base, we take the powers away from each other.

 Now let’s answer the question using the rule.
 The bases are the same, which means that we can take the powers away from one another.

-This gives us the same answer that we got before when we were using the other method.
+This gives us the same answer that we got before when we were writing each of the terms out in full.

 The bases are the same, which means that we can take the powers away from one another.

-As with multiplication, we need to make sure that the bases of the powers are the same because if they are not the same, we will be unable to divide the indices.
-For example, we would be unable to combine the indices A7 ÷ B6.
+As with multiplication, we need to make sure that the bases of the powers are the same because if they are not the same, we will be unable to divide/ combine the indices.
+For example, we would be unable to combine the indices A7 ÷ B6 because the bases are different; one of the bases is A and the other base is B.

 We follow the rule for division, even if we have a negative power.
-We will be looking at what a negative power means later on in this section.
+We will be looking at what a negative power means later on in this whole indices section.